Todestrieb06/kattisrust/README.md

-Kattis exercises made in Rust
+Kattis exercises made in Rust as a learning experience.
 Messy, will be re-worked.